mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 another `Connection`_ is allowed to be established.
 Such a signal must become observable to any `Thread`_ after the state of the established `Connection`_ becomes observable to the `Thread`_ as anything but "pending".
+Informally, this order guarantees that no `Thread`_ tries to start establishing a `Connection`_ when there is an "available" `Connection`_ established as a result of populating the Pool.

 .. code::